 finest, and a suggestion of creosote--to remind us of the desert."

 My father was not an entomologist.
-He was born in Mexico City, the son of a prominent conservative, a lawyer who, with my grandmother, Trinidad, sired five children, four sons and one daughter.
+He was born in Mexico City, the son of a prominent conservative, a lawyer who, with my grandmother, Trinidad, sired four children, three sons and one daughter.
 With his father and brothers, he fled the Mexican Revolution of 1910.
 The women were left behind.
 He found himself loose in the belly of the beast with the assumed name of Pratt, a Mexican pedigree, no cash, and a lust for acquiring degrees, three of them in all.
 He became a professor of languages.